-One of the most time-honored fall traditions is carving up a pumpkin into a jack-o-lantern.
-It’s something that kids, adults, and insects look forward to as soon as the leaves start changing colors.
-After hours laboring over every detail, the last thing you want is a swarm of hungry bugs feasting on your work of art.
+One of the most time-honored fall traditions is carving a pumpkin into a jack-o-lantern.
+It’s something that kids, adults and insects look forward to as soon as the leaves start changing colors.
+After hours laboring over every detail, the last thing you want is a swarm of hungry bugs feasting on your Halloween decor.

 Start by Picking the Right Pumpkin

 For advice on picking the best pumpkin we defer to the master of home decor – Martha Stewart.
 Generally speaking, you want to avoid picking a pumpkin that’s already on its last leg since it will start to decompose and attract flies much quicker.
 Ms. Stewart says a fresh pumpkin should be deep orange and the stem should be bright green.